 By the way!

-What's normal?
+What’s normal?
 People vary!
-But after some three thousand years, the Chinese have come up with some broad recommendations for the number of hours, altogether, that most people in the age categories given need over a 24 hour period:
+But after some three thousand years, the Chinese have some broad recommendations for the number of hours that most people in the age categories given need over a 24 hour period:

 (Source: Gu Yu Qi – Chinese Medicine Psychology, pub China Medicine Science and Technology Publishing House, Beijing 2005 p46)